department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/static-landing-page/research-plan.md

 ### Must have for participants
 - ALL are Veterans
 - ALL are comfortable talking about harassment at the VA and sharing their opinions about it
-- ALL have a smartphone and are willing to join our Zoom call from their phone
+- Have a computer, tablet, or smartphone and be willing to be complete their interview on one of those devices
+  - During the session, be willing to share a web browser window on their device
-  - All have a working microphone on their phone
+  - Have a working microphone on their device
-  - All have the Zoom app downloaded to their phone prior to the session and know how to share their screen
+  - Have Zoom downloaded to their device prior to the session and know how to share their screen
-  - During the session, all are willing to share their web browser window over Zoom

-*PERIGEAN: In your reminder calls/emails, could you please mention that they need to **join from their smartphone**, not a computer or tablet?*

 ### Good to have for participants
 - At least 4 people have experienced harassment while applying for, using, or communicating about VA benefits
+- At least 3 people who use a screen reader
+- At least 3 people who plan to use their smartphone for the session
 - At least 4 women
 - At least 2 men
 - At least 3 people who identify as gay, lesbian, bisexual, or transgender